-The PIC4Speech operative chain presents acts as it follows: \begin{enumerate} \item The first component is the \textbf{Keyword detector} \cite{berg2021keyword}, which constantly monitors the input audio stream in search of the specific triggering command.
-In this specific case, that word is the name of the platform, "Marvin". \item Once the trigger word is detected, a second model performs a \textbf{speech-to-text} operation.
+The PIC4Speech operative chain can be summarized as follows: \begin{enumerate} \item The first component is the \textbf{keyword detector} \cite{berg2021keyword}, which constantly monitors the input audio stream in search of the specific triggering command.
+In this specific case, that word is the name of the robot: ``Marvin.'' \item Once the trigger word is detected, a second model performs a \textbf{speech-to-text} operation.
 We exploited the Vosk offline speech recognition API \cite{andreev2021speech} for this block which gives the flexibility to switch language and has ample community support.
-It continuously analyzes the input audio stream until the volume is below a certain threshold and performs the transcription. \item At this point, the text obtained is passed to core NLP step of the pipeline, responsible of the analysis and processing of the text command.
-We use the Universal Sentence Encoder (USE) \cite{cer2018universal} for semantic retrieval of the robot action, which is published on the Actions topic of the ROS framework. \item The response of the vocal assistant is also given to the user with a text-to-speech process.
+It continuously analyzes the input audio stream until the volume is below a certain threshold and performs the transcription. \item The transcribed text is subsequently passed to a \textbf{natural language processing (NLP)} algorithm that matches the input with a certain number of predefined intents.
+The recognized robot action is therefore published on the Actions topic of the ROS framework. \item The response of the vocal assistant is also given to the user with a \textbf{text-to-speech} process.
 Each OS comes with a default vocal synthesizer that can directly access the speakers. \end{enumerate}